 above, painting detail, from a larger portrait-Caroline is 8

 a play on words. the theatrical presentation of polyester tomboy life. a waking thought. sky diving into bedtime storyland.
 Peter Pan warns individualism must be shared. now, I don’t want to see my wings clipped by an elfin dude I could beat the crap out of, so I’m going to (begrudgingly) divulge a diary secret.

-for starters, you don’t have to wear the same pajamas like I do–fifteen years (going for a personal best).
+shh, I’m about to give up the hidden location of an idea place. before moving beyond this point you must have a dog (if you don’t, borrow one from a friend). for starters, you don’t have to wear the same pajamas like I do–fifteen years (going for a personal best).

 we begin by focusing and moving backward to a place you weren’t born then go ‘well’ passed there. continue meandering as long as you can stand it. when you arrive at the small door in the fat tree, do not look for Alice the Golden, or a gleeful bear. you’re on your own. spirit around the bulky tree and the little door (if you went through that stumped portal, you must start over. hey, I didn’t even tell you to turn the knob).